Global Warming Theory no 79

 After some time the matter re-emits the electromagnetic radiation with the same frequency as it came with.

-After this theory the frequencies of the re-emission match the frequencies of the radiation from the sun.
+After this theory the frequencies of the reflection and re-emission match the frequencies of the radiation from the sun.

 Absorption brings a warming and time element into the radiation